Anti-racism protesters rally in Kenosha, watched by National Guard reinforcements

 The shooting of Blake, in front of three of his children, turned the mostly white city of 100,000 people south of Milwaukee into the latest flashpoint in a summer of US-wide demonstrations against police brutality and racism.

-President Donald Trump said on Saturday that he would likely visit Kenosha, without providing details.
+READ: Black man Jacob Blake shot in back by police in Wisconsin city, says governor

+Trump will visit Kenosha on Tuesday to meet law enforcement officials and assess damage in the city, a White House official told reporters on Saturday.

-Blake, 29, survived but was left badly wounded and paralyzed from the waist down.
-Blake will likely participate via video from his hospital room in a court hearing next week about criminal charges that predated the shooting, his lawyer told Reuters on Saturday, adding he would plead not guilty.
+Blake, 29, survived but was left badly wounded and paralysed from the waist down.
+He will likely participate via video from his hospital room in a court hearing next week about criminal charges that predated the shooting, his lawyer told Reuters on Saturday, adding he would plead not guilty.

-Anger at Blake's shooting, captured on video that went viral, led to street skirmishes, with protesters hurling firecrackers and bricks at police in riot gear who fired volleys of tear gas and rubber bullets.
-On Tuesday night three demonstrators were shot - two fatally - by a white teenager armed with a semi-automatic rifle.
+Anger at Blake's shooting, captured on video that went viral, led to street skirmishes; protesters hurled firecrackers and bricks at police in riot gear who fired volleys of tear gas and rubber bullets.
+On Tuesday night a white teenager with a semi-automatic rifle shot three demonstrators, and two of them died.

-Yet outrage over Blake's shooting has not diminished.
-Protesters, some wearing "Justice for Jacob" masks, spoke about the need for a reckoning with racial injustice.
+Residents hoped calm would hold for a fourth night as protesters, some wearing "Justice for Jacob" masks, spoke about the need for racial justice.

 "We are tired," said Darius Johnson, 27, of Milwaukee.
 "There is no excuse for this kind of racism.
 It could have been any one of us, my brother, my sister.
 It needs to stop."

-Since mid-week, the unrest has subsided in Kenosha.
-By Friday, more than 1,000 National Guard soldiers were on the ground, many from out of state.
+By Friday, more than 1,000 National Guard soldiers were on the ground in Kenosha, many from out of state.

+As Kenosha went on curfew at 7pm local time, authorities in Chicago blocked streets and braced for duelling demonstrations along the city's "Magnificent Mile", a 13-block stretch of downtown's Michigan Avenue, media accounts said.
+Some planned to protest police brutality while others prepared to demonstrate to support the police, they said.

 Rittenhouse is being held without bond and awaiting an extradition hearing on returning him to Wisconsin to face six criminal counts, including first-degree intentional homicide, reckless endangerment and unlawful possession of a firearm.